btemplep/aboto3/README.md

 # `aboto3`

+## WARNING - This project is archived and was only a test.
+Please use fully async clients like `aioboto3`!

 `aboto3` is an async boto3 client generator!

 There are other boto3-like libraries that offer asyncio but the interface can be quite different from normal `boto3` clients.